osg-htc/virtual-school-pilot-2020/docs/materials/htc/part1-ex7-compile.md

 <style type="text/css"> pre em { font-style: normal; background-color: yellow; } pre strong { font-style: normal; font-weight: bold; color: \#008; } </style>

-Monday Bonus Exercise 1.7: Compile and Run Some C Code
+HTC Bonus Exercise 1.7: Compile and Run Some C Code
 ======================================================

 The goal of this exercise is to show that compiled code works just fine in HTCondor.
 It is mainly of interest to people who have their own C code to run (or C++, or really any compiled code, although Java would be handled a bit differently).